vmware/vic/tests/test-cases/Group23-VIC-Machine-Service/23-02-VCH-List.md

 These tests are intended to verify that the API and CLI can coexist without issue.

 ###  1. Create a VCH using the CLI and verify that it is correctly included when listing via the API

+###  2. Create a VCH using an old version of the CLI and verify that it is correctly included when listing via the API

 Concurrency